Powellism: Distinction from related philosophies

-Differences with Thatcherism
+Differences from Thatcherism

-The former Prime Minister, Margaret Thatcher, based many of her defining policies along the lines of Powell's rhetoric.
-However, while they shared between them a desire for the denationalization of industries, their methods of going about this were considerably different.
-Thatcher desired to severely limit the power of trade unions by defeating them in open industrial showdowns, most notably with the miners' strike showdown against the NUM, whereas Powell defended labour unions and desired to build unity with the working class by winning over trade unionists to monetarist policies through logic, intelligence and political arguments that were in opposition to socialist arguments.
-Furthermore, Thatcher's proposals to limit immigration were certainly not to the extent that Powell had proposed in 1968.
-While Thatcher intended to greatly reduce the power of the welfare state and national assistance, Powell had no enthusiasm for such methods and defended the welfare state.
+Margaret Thatcher, during her terms as Prime Minister between 1979 and 1990, based many of her defining policies along the lines of Powell's rhetoric.
+However, while they shared between them a desire for the denationalisation of industries, their methods of going about this were considerably different.
+Thatcher desired to severely limit the power of trade unions by defeating them in open industrial showdowns, most notably with the miners' strike showdown against the NUM, whereas Powell defended labour unions and desired to build unity with the working class by winning over trade unionists to monetarist policies through logic, intelligence, and political arguments that were in opposition to socialist arguments.

+Enoch Powell advocated for the voluntary repatriation of Commonwealth immigrants, arguing that generous payments should be put in place by the government of the day to encourage non-white immigrants to return to the countries of their birth.
+This is something the governments of Margaret Thatcher never advocated for or introduced.

-The biggest schism of all between Powell and Thatcher, however, lies in foreign affairs.
+The greatest schism of all between Powell and Thatcher, however, lies in foreign affairs.
 Powell's sentiment on Britain as part of the wider world would be more in line with Salisbury's "splendid isolation" than Thatcher's Atlanticism.
-Powell was a well-travelled man who spoke over a dozen languages, but his foreign policy of supporting Britain the nation state did not align with the stereotypical view some may hold of a man who was well-travelled and spoke so many languages.
-While Thatcher was a strong believer in the special relationship with the United States, Powell saw the United States and Britain as rivals, and not as allies.
+Powell was a well-travelled man who spoke over a dozen languages, but his foreign policy of supporting Britain the nation-state did not align with the stereotypical view some may hold of a man who was well-travelled and spoke so many languages.
+While Thatcher was a believer in the special relationship with the United States, Powell saw the United States and Britain as rivals, not as allies.

-Another foreign policy divide between Powell and Thatcher concerned their opinions and timings on the European Economic Community (EEC), as Thatcher was an enthusiastic supporter of Britain being members of the EEC in the 1970s and 1980s, including being one of the figureheads behind the victorious "Yes" campaign for Britain to stay in the EEC during the 1975 referendum, whereas Powell had been one of the figureheads of the losing "No" campaign to leave the EEC during the 1975 referendum.
-It was not until the late 1980s and into 1990 that Thatcher started expressing her increasing concern about the EEC's project to political and monetary union, whereas this was something that Powell had been warning about since the mid 1960s when he started openly opposing the EEC and the loss of British sovereignty that would result, showing Powell's stronger foresight into the matter.
+Another foreign policy divide between Powell and Thatcher concerned their opinions and timings on the European Economic Community (EEC), as Thatcher was an enthusiastic supporter of Britain being a member of the EEC in the 1970s and the early 1980s, including being one of the figureheads behind the winning "Yes" campaign for Britain to stay in the EEC during the 1975 referendum, whereas Powell had been one of the figureheads of the losing "No" campaign to leave the EEC during the 1975 referendum.
+It was not until the late 1980s and into 1990 that Thatcher started expressing her increasing concern about the EEC's project to political and monetary union, whereas this was something that Powell had criticising since the mid 1960s when he started openly opposing the EEC and the perception that there would be a loss of British sovereignty from it.

 Powell distanced himself philosophically from Thatcher.
 Notably, when it was remarked to him that she was a convert to Powellism, Powell replied: "A pity she never understood it!"
+[Source?]